 “Hearing about people who don’t have anywhere else to turn because sometimes you can’t save yourself no matter how hard you try – that’s the best way to get others like doctors, nurses, caregivers, or human beings in general to have more compassion for what other people are going through.”

-Never assuming what someone else has been through is something Angela has always lived by.
+Never assuming what someone else has been through is something Everette has always lived by.
 It helped inform this work.

 “Nobody wants to be at rock bottom.
 But we’ve all had moments when we could have been pushed that far.”